microsoft/PowerPlatformConnectors/certified-connectors/Microsoft Bookings/Readme.md

-### Bookings Connector
+# Bookings Connector
-> This is a Microsoft Bookings connector.
-The connector is provided here with the intent to illustrate certain features and functionality around connectors.
+This is a Microsoft Bookings connector.
+Microsoft Bookings is a scheduling tool and is part of the Microsoft Office family of products.
+Bookings allows customers of small businesses and companies to book appointments with the company.Bookings connector is intended to expose some of the bookings actions to power platform.

+## Publisher
+Microsoft Corporation

 ## Pre-requisites